gaslight/posts/posts/2013-10-29-beginners-mind.md

 On a recent trip with [SuperChris], he asked "Do you sometimes feel like we know our clients' businessess better than they do?"
-I absolutely felt that way.
-In fact, if I didn't, I'm should probably stop working on that project.
+I absolutely feel that way.
+In fact, if I didn't, I should probably stop working on that project.

 ## Solving Problems